Creighton vs. Alabama College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Creighton Performance Insights

-- The Bluejays' +195 scoring differential (outscoring opponents by 19.5 points per game) is a result of scoring 84.5 points per game (29th in college basketball) while giving up 65 per outing (51st in college basketball).
+- The Bluejays have a +195 scoring differential, topping opponents by 19.5 points per game.
+They're putting up 84.5 points per game to rank 29th in college basketball and are giving up 65 per contest to rank 51st in college basketball.

-- Creighton wins the rebound battle by 10.1 boards on average.
-It collects 40.4 rebounds per game, which ranks 48th in college basketball, while its opponents pull down 30.3 per contest.
+- The 40.4 rebounds per game Creighton averages rank 48th in college basketball, and are 10.1 more than the 30.3 its opponents collect per outing.

-- Creighton connects on 12.1 three-pointers per game (second-most in college basketball) while shooting 39% from beyond the arc (25th in college basketball).
-It is making 7.2 more threes per contest than its opponents, who drain 4.9 per game while shooting 30.1%.
+- Creighton connects on 12.1 three-pointers per game (second-most in college basketball) at a 39% rate (25th in college basketball), compared to the 4.9 per game its opponents make at a 30.1% rate.

-- The Bluejays' 111 points per 100 possessions on offense rank fifth in college basketball, and the 85.4 points they allow per 100 possessions rank 78th in college basketball.

-- Creighton has committed 2.4 more turnovers per game than its opponents, averaging 9.7 (42nd in college basketball action) while forcing 7.3 (363rd in college basketball).
+- Creighton has lost the turnover battle by 2.4 turnovers per game, committing 9.7 (42nd in college basketball play) while forcing 7.3 (363rd in college basketball).

 Alabama Performance Insights

-- The Crimson Tide put up 93.2 points per game (third in college basketball) while giving up 76.8 per contest (298th in college basketball).
-They have a +148 scoring differential and outscore opponents by 16.4 points per game.
+- Alabama records 39.4 rebounds per game (72nd in college basketball) while allowing 32 per contest to opponents.
+It outrebounds opponents by 7.4 boards per game.

-- Alabama is 72nd in the nation at 39.4 rebounds per game.
-That's 7.4 more than the 32 its opponents average.

-- Alabama knocks down 4.2 more threes per contest than the opposition, 11.6 (third-most in college basketball) compared to its opponents' 7.4.
+- Alabama connects on 11.6 three-pointers per game (third-most in college basketball) while shooting 40.9% from deep (sixth-best in college basketball).
+It is making 4.2 more threes than its opponents, who drain 7.4 per game at 33.7%.

 - Alabama has committed 11.9 turnovers per game (188th in college basketball) while forcing 11.8 (216th in college basketball).